 Phone calls are the most common way that new clients first engage with a company and phones remain a go-to for customer support.
-Given that necessity, phone providers often feel comfortable tacking on various charges that can significantly increase the cost of your monthly business phone bill.
+Given that necessity, phone providers often feel comfortable tacking on various charges that can significantly increase the cost of your monthly bill.

 Some of the charges may be for services that you rarely (or never) use, while others are ambiguously named “maintenance fees” and everyone’s favorite: taxes.
-There’s no limit to the level of creativity that some business phone companies display when finding ways to nickel and dime their customers.
-Unless you’ve already carefully audited your company’s phone bill, there’s a good chance that you’re paying more than necessary.
+There’s no limit to the level of creativity that some business phone providers display when finding ways to nickel and dime their customers.
+Unless you’ve already carefully audited your company’s bill, there’s a good chance that you’re paying more than necessary.

 That make it seem like you’re saving money.
 However, this also leads to a more complicated bill where providers can cram in additional charges that might otherwise not be possible with a simpler bill.

 The FCC has gone as far as creating FAQ pages covering subjects such as phone bill cramming to help inform people about the habit of telephone companies making unauthorized charges.
-The agency notes that the more your phone bill begins to look like a credit card bill, the more you should be concerned about whether you’re paying a fair amount.
+The agency notes that the more your bill begins to look like a credit card bill, the more you should be concerned about whether you’re paying a fair amount.

-You’ve probably experienced the shock of receiving your first phone bill from a new service.
+You’ve probably experienced the shock of receiving your first bill from a new service.
 The phone company’s initial quote likely didn’t mention expenses from taxes, surcharges or that you’d be billed a month in advance on the first bill (providers sometimes charge from the installation date as well as the next month on the first bill).

 Phone companies generally have to pay sales tax on the service so it’s not a surprise that they collect this from their customers.
 However, you should make sure that the percentage collected is actually in line with your local sales taxes and not inflated.

 On the other hand, surcharges and other such items are entirely subjective and may provide more wiggle room for negotiating your bill.

-Given that your company is likely already paying for a broadband Internet connection and may have even built a full blown intranet, there should be minimal friction and considerable savings when switching to a VoIP service.
+Given that your company is likely already paying for a broadband Internet connection and may have even built a full blown intranet, there should be minimal friction and considerable savings when switching to an IP service.
 There isn’t any additional hardware needed except for possibly an IP phone.